rodalbuyeh/dsc40a-su23/Resources.md

 - [Khan Academy: Counting, Permutations, and Combinations](https://www.khanacademy.org/math/statistics-probability/counting-permutations-and-combinations#combinatorics-probability): Khan Academy has a good unit called Counting, Permutations, and Combinations that should be pretty helpful for the combinatorics we are learning in this class.
 A useful aspect of it is the practice questions that combine permutations and combinations.
 Most students find that the hardest part of these counting problems is knowing when to use permutations and when to use combinations.
 These practice questions have them mixed together, so you really get practice learning which is the right technique to apply to which situation.

 ### Probability Roadmap
-I wrote a "Probability Roadmap" that aims to guide students through the process of solving probability problems.
-I hope you'll find it useful!
+Janine Tiefenbruck wrote a "Probability Roadmap" that aims to guide students through the process of solving probability problems.
+We hope you'll find it useful!
 It comes in three versions:
-- [Examples](../resources/probability/Probability_Roadmap_With_Examples.pdf): This document consists of strategies followed by example problems that employ those strategies.
+- [Examples](resources/probability/Probability_Roadmap_With_Examples.pdf): This document consists of strategies followed by example problems that employ those strategies.
 If you're looking to gain additional practice, start here.
-- [Solutions](../resources/probability/Probability_Roadmap_With_Solutions.pdf): This document contains solutions and explanations for all of the example problems in the first document.
+- [Solutions](resources/probability/Probability_Roadmap_With_Solutions.pdf): This document contains solutions and explanations for all of the example problems in the first document.
 After you've attempted the problems on your own, read through this full document.
 Even if you've solved all the questions, you're likely to learn how to do some problems in new ways.
-- [Summary](../resources/probability/Probability_Roadmap_Summary.pdf): This document is a concise summary and contains only the strategies themselves.
+- [Summary](resources/probability/Probability_Roadmap_Summary.pdf): This document is a concise summary and contains only the strategies themselves.

 ### Visualizations